-There is substantial competition in the biotechnology and pharmaceutical industries from pharmaceutical, biotechnology, and chemical companies.
-Our competition includes Hoffmann-La Roche, Inc., Merck, Amgen, and others.
-Each have products under development or currently available for sale that address the same or similar medical conditions as some of our product candidates.
+industries from pharmaceutical, biotechnology, and chemical companies.
+Our competition includes Hoffman-La Roche, Inc., Merck, Amgen, and others.
+Each have products under development or currently available for sale that address the same or similar medical conditions as certain of our product candidates.
 We discuss these and other competitors and their competing products in the "Business" section of this prospectus under the caption "Competition".
 Many of our competitors have substantially greater research, preclinical, and clinical product development and manufacturing capabilities, and financial, marketing and human resources than we do.
 Our smaller competitors may also obtain a significant competitive advantage if they acquire or discover patentable inventions, form collaborative arrangements, or merge with large pharmaceutical companies.
 Even if we achieve product commercialization, one or more of our competitors may achieve product commercialization earlier than we do or obtain patent protection that can exclude us from the market or adversely affect our activities.
 Our ability to compete will depend on how fast we can develop safe and effective product candidates, obtain patent protection, complete clinical testing, obtain regulatory approval to commercialize our product candidate, and supply commercial quantities of the product to the market.